This Executive brief was generated using the AI Leadership Strategy tool.

 ClassificationConfidential

 This brief combines sector dynamics, publicly available information, and diagnostic responses from DR into a structured scenario analysis.
-The purpose is not certainty.
-It is to clarify where value may shift — and what that means for decisions that need to be made now.
+It's AI assisted.
+Designed to inspire and provoke, not replace human thinking.

 The Focal Question